Breathing Problems in Horses

 Standard Western treatment of equine breathing problems involves prescription medications.

-Most veterinarians prescribe antibiotics for bacterial infection.
+Most veterinarians prescribe antibiotics for bacterial infections.

 Anti-inflammatories reduce inflammation and help reduce lung damage.